Unicorn (finance): Valuation methods

 Investors can derive a final valuation from these methods and the amount of capital they offer for a percentage of equity within a company becomes the final valuation for a startup.
 Competitor financials and past transactions also play an important part when providing a basis for valuing a startup and finding a correct valuation for these companies.

 Trends

 Sharing economy

 The sharing economy, also known as "collaborative consumption" or "on-demand economy", is based on the concept of sharing personal resources.
-This trend of sharing resources has made three of the top five largest unicorns (Uber, DiDi, and Airbnb) become the most valuable startups in the world.
+This trend of sharing resources made three of the top five largest unicorns (Uber, DiDi, and Airbnb) become the most valuable startups in the world in 2015.
 The economic trends of the 2010s powered consumers to learn to be more conservative with spending and the sharing economy reflected this.

 E-commerce

 E-commerce and the innovation of the online marketplace have been slowly taking over the needs for physical locations of store brands.
 A prime example of this is the decline of malls within the United States, the sales of which declined from $87.46 billion in 2005 to $60.65 billion in 2015.
 The emergence of e-commerce companies like Amazon and Alibaba (both unicorns before they went public) has decreased the need for physical locations to buy consumer goods.
 Many large corporations have seen this trend for a while and have tried to adapt to the e-commerce trend.
 Walmart in 2016 bought Jet.com, an American e-commerce company, for $3.3 billion to try to adapt to consumer preferences.